manantrimbakey/salesforce-multitools-3/docs/README.md

 docs/
-├── index.md                # Main documentation index with links to all sections ├── quick-start.md          # Getting started guide for new users ├── explanation.html        # Interactive visual documentation
+├── index.md                # Main documentation index with links to all sections ├── quick-start.md          # Getting started guide for new users │
-├── explanation.css         # Styles for the visual documentation
-├── explanation.js          # JavaScript for the interactive documentation
-│
 ├── features/               # Detailed documentation for each feature │   ├── component-file-switcher.md   # Component File Switcher feature